bwasti/hma/README.md

 ## Why?

-`hma` attempts to achieve front-end flexbility while being as backend friendly as possible.
+`hma` attempts to achieve front-end flexbility while being as backend friendly and lightweight as possible.
+Note that it is a very early work in progress!

 Key tenets are:

 - Execution is lazy